openwisp/openwisp-docs/general/architecture.rst

 Lua is cross-platform, since the interpreter is written in ANSI C, and has a relatively simple C API.

-It is the official scripting language of OpenWrt and it's used heavily in the OpenWrt packages of OpenWISP: :doc:`openwisp-config
+It is the official scripting language of OpenWrt and is used heavily in the OpenWrt packages of OpenWISP: :doc:`openwisp-config
 </openwrt-config-agent/index>` and :doc:`openwisp-monitoring
 </openwrt-monitoring-agent/index>`.